Energy0124/freepiano/README.md

 ## Change logs

+**2013-01-21  FreePiano 1.5.1**
+* Freepiano 1.5 will not running on windows XP, this path just fixed that.

 **2013-01-14  FreePiano 1.5**

 * Multiply MIDI input device and remap of midi input channel is now supported.